 - they are currently on a Performance Improvement Plan;

-- they have failed to demonstrate the ability to use technology sufficiently to work remote (i.e. failed to demonstrate computer literacy; failed to demonstrate ability to effectively utilize technology resources required for remote work);
+- they have failed to demonstrate the ability to use technology sufficiently to work remotely (i.e., failed to demonstrate computer literacy; failed to demonstrate the ability to effectively utilize technology resources required for remote work; etc.);

 - they do not have the technological resources including sufficient network, internet, and phone connectivity resources to enable remote work; or

 - they do not have sufficient workspace in a confidential, safe environment.